MicrosoftDocs/visualstudio-docs/docs/rtvs/variable-explorer.md

 Two commands on the Variable Explorer toolbar, which are also available through the **R Tools > Data** menu, import external CSV datasets into your R session:  **Import Dataset into R Session from Web URL** and **Import Dataset into R Session from Text File**.

-Once you've identified the CSV file to import, R Tools for Visual Studio displays an **Import Dataset** dialog, in which you have options to control how that data file is parsed (that is, what the field separator is and how to handle quotes) and can see a preview of the imported data frame and the original data file:
+Once you've identified the CSV file to import, Visual Studio displays an **Import Dataset** dialog in which you have options to control how that data file is parsed (that is, what the field separator is and how to handle quotes).
+You can also see a preview of the imported data frame and the original data file:

 ![Import dataset dialog](media/variable-explorer-import-dataset-dialog.png)